-Pushing and holding the " $\P$ ")" (panic) switch blows the horn intermittently and flashes the headlights, tail lights and turns on the front personal lights.
+Pushing and holding the alarm switch blows the horn intermittently and flashes the headlights, tail lights and turns on the front personal lights.

-The "•!" (panic) switch is used to deter vehicle theft when you witness anyone attempting to break into or damage your vehicle.
+The alarm switch is used to deter vehicle theft when you witness anyone attempting to break into or damage your vehicle.